squattingmonk/nasher/README.md

 package root directory.
 Any values defined here take precedence over those in the global config file.
 This file will be ignored by git.

-Global and local configuration options can be overriden on a per-command basis by passing the key/value pair as an option to the command.
+Global and local configuration options can be overridden on a per-command basis by passing the key/value pair as an option to the command.

 #### Options